Meetkpatel107205/Web-Development-Coders-Gyan/README.md

-# 🌐 Web Development - Chai Aur Code
+# 🌐 Web Development - Coder's Gyan

 > This repository documents my learning of **MERN Stack** through the **Coder's Gyan** YT Channel.
 It includes all projects, assignments, notes, and mini projects built using modern web technologies.